a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 ## Summary
 Problem: **Code > ~uncertainty~ > Quality > Value**
 Uncertainty between daily code decisions and value result in a "Whatever Works" heuristic that exponentially decreases potential software value with each change.

 Solution: **Code > Practices + Principles + Philosophies  > Quality > Value**

 Terms to Know:
  - **Value**: People's desires Satisfied
  - **Quality**: Code's ability to satisfy peoples' desires
  - **Quality Attributes**: Express the "flavor" of quality.
 Derived from organization priorities.
- - **Changeability**: How fast you or others can make error-free code changes to satisfy desires
+ - **Changeability**: How fast you or other devs can make error-free code changes to satisfy people's desires
  - **[Technical Debt](https://en.wikipedia.org/wiki/Technical_debt)**: accumulations of low-quality code

 As low quality code accumulates, cost per change increases exponentially, and potential value per change decreases exponentially.
 Judging where you are on the curve is difficult, so improving quality early is important.